 Email addresses are free on many services, so find one and create a professional-sounding name.
 Put your email address near your phone number where it can be easily found.

-Your header is only about an inch of space and maybe a few lines of text, but it speaks volumes about you and your level of professionalism.
+Your resume heading is only about an inch of space and maybe a few lines of text, but it speaks volumes about you and your level of professionalism.
 Adding these few lines of contact information can give the hiring manager a better idea of who you are and how you work.
-For more help, try LiveCareer's Resume Builder, while will help you write an entire resume in a matter of minutes.
+For more help, try LiveCareer’s Resume Builder, while will help you write an entire resume in a matter of minutes.